Day Of The Dead: Día de los Muertos!

 Day of the Dead: Día de los Muertos!

-Day of the Dead celebrates a brief and happy return of the dead to the land of the living!
+Day of the Dead in Boulder celebrates a brief and happy return of the dead to the land of the living!
 It is a vibrant and deeply meaningful tradition celebrated in Boulder County and throughout the world.
 This annual event holds great cultural significance.
 It provides a time for communities to come together and honor their ancestors in a colorful and festive manner.
 In Boulder, Day of the Dead is a time for both reflection and celebration.
 Families and friends gather to remember loved ones who have passed away and to celebrate the continuity of life.

 The Origins of Day of the Dead